* As an Amazon affiliate, this site earns from qualifying purchases.

 Themes for the 13th Sunday in Ordinary Time Year B

-The 13th Sunday in Ordinary Time Year B reminds us of God’s desire for life and generosity.
-We see the importance of faith and the call to share our blessings.
+The 13th Sunday in Ordinary Time Year B reminds us of God’s love for life and the power of faith.
+The readings show how Jesus brings healing and hope to those who trust in him.

 Resources for the 13th Sunday in Ordinary Time Year B